 This does point out one issue you need to be careful with, if you do intend to display these with illumination, like the ones my kids colored that we’ve taped to the window.
 I’d missed a spot when filling in one of the purple centers, so the next day, when I noticed, I went back over that section.
 In normal light it looks fine, however… when lit from behind the double-inked section is INCREDIBLY noticeable (the large splotch near the top of the lower left pic, if you couldn’t tell).

-This image, colored on November 3rd, is from a book called Deco Tech (Can link, US link).
+This image, colored on November 3rd, is from a book called Deco Tech.
 I’d gone back to Omer and bought a small pack of 18 double-ended markers, brush and fine tips, for $9.99, and used this image to try them out.
 Once again there were no black sections in the original image, it’s just something I like to do when coloring.

 Here’s an example, colored November 8 2015, from the same book.
 You can see the original image as it’s published, and then my colored version.
 As you can tell I went through and filled in some sections with black.
 In some cases, like these two, the black parts were done during the coloring, but other times I go over the entire uncolored image with black first, so when I do sit down to color, I’ve only got what’s left to fill in.